 Sister Katherine Jean Cowan, OP shares Lenten reflections.
 From Ash Wednesday to Holy Thursday, may we engage together in an enriching and fulfilling spiritual journey.
+In this Lenten season, you are welcome to join us for various events, retreats, and workshops.
+You can view our Events calendar here.

 Lent is upon us once again!